Advertiser Disclosure

 Traveling With a Pet

-Pet relief areas can be found outside of every terminal on the arrivals level.
-Within the secure area, pet relief areas are located at:
+Pet relief areas are available outside every terminal on the arrivals level.
+Within the secure area, pet relief areas are at:

 • Terminal C: Near gate C20